yohanchatelain/fmriprep/docs/workflows.rst

                                      'skip_native': False,
                                      'debug': False})

-This sub-workflow uses the transform from `Head-motion estimation and slice time correction`_, `EPI to T1w registration`_, and a T1w-to-MNI transform from `T1w/T2w preprocessing`_ to map the EPI image to standardized MNI space.
+This sub-workflow uses the transform from
+`Head-motion estimation and slice time correction`_, `Susceptibility Distortion Correction (SDC)`_ (if fieldmaps are available), `EPI to T1w registration`_, and a T1w-to-MNI transform from `T1w/T2w preprocessing`_ to map the EPI image to standardized MNI space.
 It also maps the T1w-based mask to MNI space.

 Transforms are concatenated and applied all at once, with one interpolation (Lanczos)